Now serving two locations! Contact us for an appointment.

 3. With clean hands, gently cleanse with soap and water before the new dressing is applied.

-4. Keep the wound moist with Vaseline or Aquaphor daily.
-Cover with a new bandage daily until suture removal.
+4. Keep the wound moist with Vaseline or Aquaphor and cover with a new bandage daily until suture removal.

 If Bleeding Occurs: